-3. The household includes a member who receives welfare assistance in the form of Temporary Assistance to Needy Families (TANF), foster care assistance, or adoption assistance under Title IV of the Social Security Act.
+3. The household includes a member who receives welfare assistance in the form of Temporary Assistance to Needy Families (TANF).

-Verification | A TANF, foster care, or adoption assistance award letter.
+Verification | A TANF award letter.

 4. The household includes a member who formerly received foster care assistance for whom a state agency had placement and care responsibility (that means they were a foster child or adult placed in the foster care system funded under part B or E of title IV of the Social Security Act).
-This does not include current foster children or adults living in the unit.